閉じる

 Is listed infrastructure an asset class?

 In short, yes.
 While investors have embraced infrastructure as an asset class since the 1990s, the idea of investing in infrastructure via listed securities was developed by a few Australian asset managers between 2005 and 2007.
 Global listed infrastructure is now widely acknowledged as a standalone asset class by asset consultants, investors and the funds management industry.
 Today we estimate funds under management in global listed infrastructure to stand at around US$100 billion.
-It’s also worth remembering that infrastructure assets also have their own risk and return profile; and benefit from structural drivers that can be quite distinct from those of global equities.
+It’s also worth remembering that infrastructure assets also have their own risk and return profile, and benefit from structural drivers that can be quite distinct from those of global equities.

 How should I be using infrastructure in my portfolio?

 Use of listed infrastructure within investor portfolios has varied over time.
 Initially we saw it used as a defensive, low volatility equity.
 This expanded to see it used as a source of income, as declining bond yields increased the relative appeal of its growing divided streams.
-More recently, we have seen listed infrastructure form part of the real assets segment of investors’ portfolios, due to the nature of its long-life, hard assets and ability to offer insulation from the effects of inflation as well as offer structural earnings growth.
+More recently, we have seen listed infrastructure form part of the real assets segment of investors’ portfolios, due to the nature of its long life, hard assets and ability to offer insulation from the effects of inflation as well as offer structural earnings growth.
 We have also seen investors utilise global listed infrastructure as a diversified, liquid and lower fee alternative to unlisted infrastructure allocations.

 When should I invest in infrastructure?